-Based on the company's operations, stage of development and other circumstances, the assessment also considers relevant training and experience, as well as professional experience in senior positions.
+Based on the company's operations, stage of development and other circumstances, the suitability assessment of Board members also considers relevant training and experience, as well as professional experience in senior positions.
 In addition to the knowledge, skills and experience of individual Board members, the Board is assessed in its entirety to ensure that it possesses the competence required for leading and managing the company.
 The competence requirements include competence in the financial markets, insurance operations, insurance distribution, regulatory requirements, strategic planning and understanding of business strategy, business model and business plan, risk management, corporate governance, financial analyses and actuarial analyses.

-Regarding other executive subject to particular suitability requirements, relevant managers are responsible for assessing whether an individual is fit and proper.
+The suitability assessment of the President, Executive Vice President and branch representatives is performed by the Board, while for other executives subject to particular suitability requirements, relevant managers are responsible for assessing whether an individual is fit and proper.
 Such an assessment is to be performed in recruitment processes based on a requirements specification prepared for the position in question and every year giving consideration to the duties to be performed.

-Good repute, any conflicts of interest, and the ability to commit sufficient time for the assignment are also to be evaluated.
+These fit and proper assessments also consider good repute, any conflicts of interest, and the ability to commit sufficient time for the assignment.